material-motion/tools/contributor_tools/git/README.md

     Enters edit mode for the commit with the given <sha>.

     Utilizes interactive rebase mode to automatically put you in an EDIT state.
-    The sha you provide should be copied from `mdm git tree` - be aware that the sha changes more often than you may expect.
+    The sha you provide should be copied from `mdm git tree` - be aware that the sha changes when the commit or its ancestors are modified in any way.

     If given, applies the optional <command> to the commit with the given <sha>.
     For example, "squash" will merge that commit with the preceding one.